 Thursday

 - Sokker Champions Cup matches.
-The Champions Cup starts on week 15.
+The Champions Cup starts in Week 13.

-- Junior training progress update, including pulls from the junior squad.
+- Updates on junior training progress, including promotions from the junior squad.

-- Updating of players’ training progress and their form.
+- Updates on player training progress and form.

 Friday

-- Draw of the next Champions Cup round (if the cup has not finished yet).
+- Draw for the next round of the Champions Cup (if the cup is ongoing).

-- (Week 15) players get older and their wages are updated.
+- (Week 13) Players age and their wages are updated.

-Every country in Sokker has both a Senior National Team and an Under-21 National Team.
-New countries will have to wait one full season to start their National Teams.
-Each National Team will have his coach, who can call any of the players of the country and set the matches according to the following rules.
+In Sokker, every country has both a Senior National Team (NT) and an Under-21 National Team (U21 NT).
+New countries must wait at least 13 weeks establish their National Teams.
+Each National Team has its own coach, referred to as the NT coach, who can select players and schedule matches according to the following rules.

-Every season, the users of the country chose the coach of each National Team.
-Users can only vote in their respective countries but can apply to the job in any country.
-To be a candidate, a user should have played the game for at least 16 weeks (one season).
-Elections take place at the end of each season.
+Each season, users from a country choose the coach for each National Team.
+Users can only vote for coaches in their respective countries but can apply for coaching positions in any country.
+To be eligible as a candidate, a user must have played the game for at least 16 weeks.
+These elections start at the end of the season.
+Elections start on Sunday, these elections last 2 weeks.

-To postulate for the job a user must apply on the page of elections of the corresponding NT.
-He can take part in only one NT coach election at a given time.
+To become a candidate, a user must apply on the elections page of the respective National Team.
+Users can participate in only one NT coach election at a time.

-After the elections start, you could open only one thread in the appropriate forum.
-Please do not spam forums, SK-mail people for votes, or spam users Guest Books.
-Any of these spam activities will result in forum banning and/or a financial fine.
+Once the elections start, each candidate can open only one thread in the appropriate forum.
+Spamming forums, soliciting votes through SK-mails, or spamming users Guest Books is strictly prohibited and may result in forum banning and/or a financial penalty.

-The candidate that obtains the most votes will be the coach for one season until the next election.
-In the case of a draw, the user that entered the game first will be the winner.
+The candidate with the most votes will become the coach for one season until the next election.
+In case of a tie, the user who joined the game first will be declared the winner.

-A user elected as an NT manager will not be able to resign from their job.
-When you stand for the NT job, it is your responsibility to serve the full term until the end of the season.
+An NT manager elected by users cannot resign from their position.
+When you accept the role of an NT coach, it is your responsibility to serve the full term until the end of the season.

 Players

-The owners of the players cannot impede that his players summed up to the NT.
-They cannot sack any player while called to an NT.
-National Team players are also protected if the team that owns them turns into a "bot".
-Current members of a national team that have played at least one game for the NT will be transfer listed.
-The transfer list will happen when a new team replaces the "bot" team.
+Players owners cannot prevent their players from being called up to the NT, and they cannot release any player while they are called up to an NT.
+National Team players are also protected if the team that owns them becomes a "bot."
+Current members of a National Team who have played at least one game for the NT will be transferlisted when a new team replaces the "bot" team.

-Under 21 NT coaches can call only players of age up to 21-year-old.
-At the end of each season, they have to remove the players that are over that limit.
+Under-21 NT coaches can only call up players up to 21 years old.
+At the end of each season, they must remove players who exceed this age limit.

 Stadium